rahXephonz/Cloudify/README.md

 ```

 and setup your env in vercel and redeploy again, finally check all integrity and make sure it was working fine.

+## Note For OAuth

+For OAuth I didnt setting environment on vercel and i want do that only in local development not in production, but if we want adding OAuth in vercel we can setup
+a env in there, so you can simply read a env.example for read setting providers.